22Neves/devsite-docs/guides/subscription-plans/create-subscription-plan.en.md

 Once there, click the **Create New Plan** button and fill in the required information:

 * **Name of your plan:** fill this field with the name you want to assign to the subscription plan you are creating.
-For example: “Dance Classes.”
+For example: “Dance Classes”.
 Keep in mind that this name is public, and the people who subscribe will be able to see it.
-* **Price:** define the amount of money that people who subscribe will pay.
+* **Price:** define the amount of money that will be paid for the subscription.
 Additionally, you will find the box **I prefer the customer to define it**, which allows subscribers to define the amount they want to pay for the subscription and, consequently, does not allow a fixed amount to be set for the subscription plan.
 If you prefer this model, click the box to select it.
 * **Billing Frequency:** select how often you want your subscription plan to be charged to your customers.
 This can be weekly, monthly, annually, biweekly, bimonthly, quarterly, four-monthly, or semiannually.

 > WARNING